14th August 2019

 I was very fortunate for the legal support I received and subsequent success in my own negligence case.
 Not everybody is so lucky.
 I am now able to dedicate my time to improve things for others, regardless of their circumstances.
 This is what drives me.
 The injustice, apathy and ignorance surrounding cauda equina syndrome is a national scandal.
 I will continue to champion our cause until every single case is documented, and effective systems are put in place that deliver real results in the reduction of permanent disabilities.

-I discussed it with my daughter Libby, who protested and said to me ‘‘You can’t give it up Mum!
+I discussed this with my daughter Libby, who protested ‘‘You can’t give it up Mum!
 What are all those people going to do without you helping them?
 Who else is going to do it?’’

-Cauda Equina Syndrome is bigger than any one persons’ plan, bigger than any medical ego, or legal career, it is a problem that has to be be solved.
+Cauda Equina Syndrome is bigger than any one persons’ plan, bigger than any medical ego, or legal career.
+It is a problem that has to be be solved.
 I have resigned myself to the fact that this is my journey and passionately embrace the opportunity to change the CES landscape.
 I am grateful for all the relationships that have evolved helping us achieve this, and for all the friends I have made along the way.
+After campaigning for the last ten years, finally progress is being made.
+The NHS is listening and real change is within reach.

 We are very excited at CESA and would like to thank every single person in our groups, as well as every medical and legal professional who has helped us to where we are today.
 All of our achievements are a result of the contribution of our unique CES family – a remarkable team effort.